ArcadianErik/GPU-passthrough-Radeon7000/README.md

 # GPU Passthrough with a Radeon 7000 series card and an iGPU
 Passing through a single GPU with igpu as host.

+Doing it this way, i manage to be able to use my RX 7900 XT in the VM aswell as on my main Cachyos install. as the main OS will render the 3D on the RX 7900 XT and pass it through my motherboads display port.

 ## This requires:
 CPU virtualization is enabled in bios.\
 a CPU with integrated grafics eg. Ryzen 7600x.\